 The CCE Literacy Programs offer WSU students service learning opportunities to work with children and youth in the community of Pullman, as well as the rural communities of Whitman County including Albion, Colton, Colfax, Garfield, and Palouse.
-By participating in Academic Mentoring, Pen Friends, and special event programs, WSU students have the chance to interact with K–12 youth in a meaningful learning experience that allows them to apply their academic knowledge in a real world setting and provides academic support for public school students.
+By participating in in-class and after-school mentoring, Pen Friends, and special event programs, WSU students have the chance to interact with K–12 youth in a meaningful learning experience that allows them to apply their academic knowledge in a real world setting while providing academic support for public school students.
 The most important reason to be involved, however, is to enrich the life of a child or youth.

 Pen Friends Letter Writing & Classroom Mentoring

 Pen Friends Spring 2021

 Over the past twenty years, the Pen Friends Program through the WSU Center for Civic Engagement has continued to grow and expand since its inception in 1998.
 Just last year, WSU students and elementary-aged youth exchanged over 3,000 letters during the sixteen weeks of the Program.
 This popular program continues to be in high demand across campus and throughout the elementary schools in our region.